Guidance updated August 2024

 Physician associates (PAs) are generalist healthcare professionals who are trained to the medical model.
 They work alongside doctors and provide medical care as an integral part of the multidisciplinary team.

-As practitioners, physician associates work under the supervision of doctors.
-They can practise independently and make independent decisions while receiving effective supervision, appropriate collaboration and supportive working relationships with their clinical supervisors.
+As practitioners, physician associates must always work under the supervision of doctors and ultimately under the direction of a named senior doctor.
+They must receive effective supervision, appropriate collaboration and supportive working relationships with their clinical supervisors.

 Physician associates can supplement and complement but not replace GPs, nursing staff and other members of the practice team.
 Governance obligations for physician associates are the same as for other staff employed (or deployed) in the practice.
 They apply where roles involve independent complex clinical decision-making.